-News / Measures For Justice Prepares Norfolk, VA For More Transparent Criminal Justice System
+News / Measures for Justice Prepares Norfolk, VA For More Transparent Criminal Justice System

-Measures For Justice Prepares Norfolk, VA For More Transparent Criminal Justice System
+Measures for Justice Prepares Norfolk, VA For More Transparent Criminal Justice System

 Integral part of a nine-county data assessment to increase Prosecutor accountability